-Payment standards for the Cash Assistance Program are based on 36 percent of the 1992 Federal Poverty Level adjusted for assistance unit's size and a shelter cost factor.
-Cash assistance benefits for assistance units with no shelter cost obligation are reduced by 37 percent.
-Assistance units whose countable income exceeds these standards are not eligible to receive a cash assistance payment.
-Arizona provides cash assistance benefits monthly through a deposit into the caretaker relative's accounts.
-DES will pay benefits to an eligible assistance unit receiving cash assistance only during a month for which the assistance unit is eligible for a payment.
-The benefit amount for the month of application is prorated based upon the number of days remaining in the month after the application file date.
+Payment standards for Cash Assistance are based on 36 percent of the 1992 Federal Poverty Level adjusted for the assistance unit's size and a shelter cost factor.
+Cash Assistance benefits for assistance units with no shelter cost obligation are reduced by 37 percent.
+Assistance units whose countable income exceeds these standards are not eligible to receive a Cash Assistance payment.
+Arizona provides Cash Assistance benefits monthly through a deposit into the caretaker relative's accounts.
+DES will pay benefits to an eligible assistance unit receiving Cash Assistance only during a month for which the assistance unit is eligible for a payment.
+The benefit amount for the month of application is prorated based on the number of days remaining in the month after the application file date.